 Overflow Incontinence Treatment in Youngstown & Fairlawn, OH

 Overflow incontinence occurs in patients when the body can’t sense when the bladder is full, resulting in unexpected urine leakage.
 In those with overflow incontinence, it is also common for the bladder to not become completely empty after urination.
 If you suspect that you may be experiencing symptoms of overflow incontinence, it is important to speak with a specialist.
 Dr. Apostolis is a double board-certified urogynecologist and specializes in treating overflow incontinence.
-Call to schedule an appointment at our urogynecology office in Fairlawn or Poland today!
+Call to schedule an appointment at our urogynecology clinic in Fairlawn or Poland today!

 Overflow Incontinence Symptoms